-High CBD, low THC flowers are strains (or batches) of hemp and marijuana that express high levels of cannabadiol (CBD) and low amounts of tetrahydrocannabinol (THC) that can be smoked.
-CBD has seen a massive surge in popularity in recent years for the potential health benefits that it, and other cannabanoids, may provide.
-THC is the principle psychoactive component of marijuana.
+High CBD, low THC flowers are strains (or batches) of hemp and marijuana that express high levels of cannabidiol (CBD) and low amounts of tetrahydrocannabinol (THC) that can be smoked.
+CBD has seen a massive surge in popularity in recent years for the potential health benefits that it, and other cannabinoids, may provide.
+THC is the principal psychoactive component of marijuana.
 Users of high CBD, low THC products are generally seeking to obtain health benefits of CBD without the psychoactive component of THC.
-While more research must be done, it is generally thought that a combination of CBD, THC and other cannabanoids work in tandem to create an "entourage effect."
+While more research must be done, it is generally thought that a combination of CBD, THC, and other cannabinoids work in tandem to create an “entourage effect.”

 What’s the difference between high CBD hemp flower and high CBD marijuana flower?

 Both hemp and marijuana are subspecies of the cannabis plant.
 Both plants produce cannabinoids, inclusive of CBD and THC (among many others) and express those cannabinoids at varying levels.
 Hemp plants, however, generally produce a small fraction of the THC produced by their marijuana relative.
 THC is best known to cause the psychoactive effects of marijuana that are typically not experienced with hemp.
 This is why CBD products produced from industrial hemp plants are considered by most to be legal products in all 50 states, provided they contain less than 0.3% THC.
 CBD products derived from marijuana plants, often with THC levels above 0.3%, remain federally illegal.
 That hasn’t stopped individual states from legalizing recreational marijuana and, as such, some of our readers do not have to choose between the origin of their high CBD, low THC products.